-The great and unique thing about Granada is the fact that every drink comes with a side of small tapas, so you get a chance to taste a bit of what the restaurant is all about, before you decide whether you’ll have lunch or dinner there.
+The great and unique thing about Granada is the fact that every drink comes with a side of small tapas, so you get a chance to taste a bit of what the restaurant is all about before you decide whether you’ll have lunch or dinner there.

-Granada was also exceptional in the sense that a few places that looked like complete tourist traps ended up having the best of both worlds – amazing location with vies AND really good quality food.
+Granada was also exceptional in the sense that a few places that looked like complete tourist traps ended up having the best of both worlds – amazing location with views AND really good quality food.

 The restaurant is set in a traditional Carmen housing, sheltered from the views with a high wall and spread out in an orchard with terraced gardens.
 Shaded by fruit trees and covered in lush greenery, with just enough space between the tree branches to spot the outline of the Alhambra.

-The place felt absolutely tranquil, with just the buzz of the bees and trickling of the water fountain behind you to keep you company.
+The place felt absolutely tranquil, with just the buzz of the bees and the trickling of the water fountain behind you to keep you company.

 The menu was short, written down on a chalkboard, and even a non-meat eater like me could find plenty to get excited about.
 Food was simple, but very fresh, executed to perfection and presented beautifully.

-Reservations: recommended in high season and weekends – 958 228 290 – 958 224 812 – 600 433 218 (add +34 if you’re calling from international number)
+Reservations: recommended in high season and weekends – 958 228 290 – 958 224 812 – 600 433 218 (add +34 if you’re calling from an international number)